-A: The proxy materials include this Proxy Statement and the Company's 2023 Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC on February 22, 2024 (the "2023 Annual Report").
-These materials were first made available to you via the Internet on or about April 22, 2024.
+- A: The proxy materials include this Proxy Statement and the Company's 2024 Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the SEC on February 26, 2025 (the "2024 Annual Report").
+These materials were first made available to you via the Internet on or about April 21, 2025.
 The Company's principal executive offices are located at 1717 Doolittle Drive, San Leandro, CA 94577, and the Company's telephone number is (510) 483-7370.
 The Company maintains a website at www.energyrecovery.com.
-The information on the website is not a part of this Proxy Statement.

-Q: Why did I receive a Notice of Internet Availability of Proxy Materials instead of a full set of proxy materials?

-A: In accordance with the rules of the SEC, the Company has elected to furnish its proxy materials, including this Proxy Statement and the 2023 Annual Report, primarily via the Internet.
-The Notice containing instructions on how to access the Company's proxy materials is first being mailed on or about April 22, 2024 to all stockholders entitled to vote at the virtual 2024 Annual Meeting.
-Stockholders may request to receive all future proxy materials in printed form by mail or electronically by e-mail by following the instructions contained in the Notice.
-The Company encourages stockholders to take advantage of the availability of its proxy materials via the Internet to help reduce the environmental impact of the 2024 Annual Meeting.
+The information on the website is not a part of this Proxy Statement. - Q: Why did I receive a Notice of Internet Availability of Proxy Materials instead of a full set of proxy materials? - A: In accordance with the rules of the SEC, the Company has elected to furnish its proxy materials, including this Proxy Statement and the 2024 Annual Report, primarily via the Internet.
+The Notice containing instructions on how to access the Company's proxy materials is first being mailed on or about April 21, 2025 to all stockholders entitled to vote at the virtual 2025 Annual Meeting.
+Stockholders may request to receive all future proxy materials in printed form by mail or electronically by e-mail by following the instructions sophiability iBritis protigemations on any encourages stop headders the take advantage informed of the 2025 Annual Meeting.